Me-amruth/fullscreendp-wa/README.md

 # 💠 WhatsApp Full Screen DP Setter

-Set full-screen WhatsApp profile pictures without cropping using this Node.js tool.
+How to set full-screen WhatsApp profile pictures without cropping or quality loss?
-Upload any image, scan the QR, and go live in seconds — auto-resized and centered perfectly.
-Built with Baileys, Express, Jimp & Multer for smooth, secure automation.
+Introducing a powerful open-source tool built with Node.js, Baileys, and Jimp — designed to automate the process of updating your WhatsApp DP in just seconds.

+Whether you're a developer building custom WhatsApp tools, a bot creator, or someone who loves clean profile aesthetics, this tool makes it easy.
+Simply upload your image, connect your WhatsApp via a secure pairing process, and your DP is updated automatically — centered, resized, and uncropped.

+Clean API endpoints make integration seamless, and the privacy-focused design ensures that all temporary data is deleted after use.
-Perfect for personal use, bots, or custom WhatsApp tools.
+Deploy-ready and beginner-friendly, it's perfect for personal use, automations, and creative WhatsApp projects.

+✨ **No cropping.
+No manual resizing.
+Just full-screen WhatsApp DPs — effortlessly.**

 ---